 Sometimes the payment is indirect.
-Some magazine editors pay for articles “by the page” meaning that photographs are included in your payment.
+Some magazine editors pay for articles “by the page” meaning that your photographs are included in your payment.

-But the news isn’t all bad - in many instances, providing photographs is the deal clincher for the editor assigning the article.
+The bad news is, some editors don’t pay for your photos.
+But this isn’t necessarily bad news.
+In many instances, providing photographs is the deal clincher for the editor assigning the article.
 No photos – no article.

 So the question becomes: how badly do you want to sell your travel story?

-The way I figure it, I take photos everywhere I go anyway, just to jog my memory or use as background material when I’m writing my article.
-And if some of those photos can be used to enhance my story – it’s a bonus.
+The way I figure it, I take photos everywhere I go anyway, just to jog my memory or use as background reference material when I’m writing my story.
+And if some of those photos are used to enhance my article – it’s a bonus.

 With such inconsistency about whether or not you’ll be paid for photographs, how do you know what to expect?
 Simple.
-You can usually find out by reading the magazine’s “writer’s guidelines” that are often found on the magazine’s website.
+You can usually find out by reading the magazine’s “writer’s guidelines”, usually found on the magazine’s website.